 Counseling and Assistance

-Purdue provides simple counseling for anyone experiencing personal problems, relationship difficulties, feelings of stress, family problems, grief or loss issues, difficulties with studying, health problems, and a variety of other needs.
+CAPS also provides simple counseling for anyone experiencing personal problems, relationship difficulties, feelings of stress, family problems, grief or loss issues, difficulties with studying, health problems, and a variety of other needs.
 The counseling service can also recommend professional testing for interests and abilities, and help arrange testing for a variety of recognized learning disabilities that may be interfering with a student's ability to achieve his or her academic potential (e.g., dyslexia or ADHD).
-More information about these services may be obtained at the Purdue Counseling and Gudance Center , (765) 494-9738, in Beering Hall 3202.
-Note that these services are also available to non-students in the Purdue community.

 Students may also talk about problems with faculty members who they trust.
 Students experiencing problems that affect academic performance in a class should discuss them with their instructors and/or advisors before the problems grow to be overwhelming.
 In general, faculty and staff want to help students succeed, but they can't always tell if something is bothering a student.
 Help them help you, if that is what is needed.